theredguild/DevSecOps-toolkit/README.md

 Targets:
-  build    Build the Docker image with the software versions described in the .env file release  Build the Docker image with the software versions described in the .env file, but from a specific release of this repo latest   Build the Docker image with the latest version for each tool exec     Run an interactive shell inside the container
+  build    Build the Docker image with the software versions described in the .env file rebuild  Forces build, even if a previous image exists.
+Won't delete the previous ones. release  Build the Docker image with the software versions described in the .env file, but from a specific release of this repo latest   Build the Docker image with the latest version for each tool exec     Run an interactive shell inside the container